 This should give the reply OK as shown in the picture above so the next thing to check is if your raspberry pi is connected to the internet via wifi or ethernet as this can interfere with the connection process.
 To solve this please disconnect your wifi.

 If wvdial outputs waiting for carrier then we need to check that your sim card is working.
 The first thing to check is if your Simcard has been placed correctly.
-It should be placed with the diagonal corner facing away from PiAnywhere and the chip side of the sim facing downwards.
+It should be placed with the diagonal corner facing away from IoT Bit and the chip side of the sim facing downwards.

 Next, we need to check that your SIM card has been activated, the easiest way to do this is to place your SIM card in your phone and check if you can make calls on your phone.